Live and Learn

 Salvation began on earth for mankind when his Son was born (what we celebrate at Christmas) and has been unfolding ever since.

-In reality, Jesus came to earth to bring heaven to earth.
+Jesus came to earth to bring heaven to earth.
 He came to set up his rule and his reign on earth.
 We do not have to wait for heaven.
 We can begin tasting and experiencing the fruit of heaven here, now.

 He wants un-understandable peace for all of us.
 He wants abundant joy for all of us.
 This joy and this peace that Jesus spoke of are unshakable.
 They are not damaged or influenced by circumstances.
 They weather any and every storm.
 But we can not find them without the Light of the World living in us and through us.